m3data/collective-futurecrafting/_posts/2025-01-09-introducing-collective-futurecrafting.md

   theme="terra-sky"
   content="
   <h2>The Architecture of Small Moves</h2>
-  <p>What has emerged through this dance of human and machine intelligence, of ancient wisdom, of yarns with Elders, neighbours, colleagues, friends, family, plants and emerging technology, is deceptively simple: small circles of people (that sweet spot between 3 and 7) gathering regularly to listen deeply to their place, to prototype small interventions that might ripple outward, to share stories, process trauma and learnings through networks that mirror nature's own information highways.</p>
+  <p>What has emerged through this dance of human and machine intelligence, of ancestral wisdom, of yarns with Elders, neighbours, colleagues, friends, family, plants and emerging technology, is deceptively simple: small circles of people (that sweet spot between 3 and 7) gathering regularly to listen deeply to their place, to prototype small interventions that might ripple outward, to share stories, process trauma and learnings through networks that mirror nature's own information highways.</p>
   "
   accordion_content="
   <h3>Daily/Personal:</h3>